 Things do get complicated if you’re trying to do anything, well, complicated.
 For instance, you're not going to customize much outside of what the Squarespace theme gives you.
 So, developers looking to tap into the API or files are not going to have much luck.
 Custom domains not purchased through Squarespace are tricky, but you still get free custom domains through Squarespace, so it's not all bad.

-The majority of the Squarespace interface doesn't require any coding knowledge, but some of the areas are going to look a little confusing.
+For most of the time using the Squarespace interface doesn't require any coding knowledge, but some of the areas are going to look a little confusing.
 For example, customizing an email receipt for customers actually, forces you to look at some HTML code.
 It's not all that complicated, but it could be intimidating for some people.

 Squarespace Commerce Review: Pricing